stevenb-nz/stevenb-nz.github.io/_pages/scrabble.md

 ### implementation of new ratings system

 I have reviewed the old ratings system, recommended changes, had these changes adopted, and implemented the new system.
-I will link to a description of the new system, sufficient for someone else to do their own implementation, once I have written this description.
+Here are the two reports, analysing the old system and recommending the new system; a description of the calculations that are carried out in the new system; and the code for the current implementation of the new system.

 [Interim report on the ratings system review (pdf)](/assets/pdf/interimreport_june2.pdf)<br>
 [Final report on the ratings system review (pdf)](/assets/pdf/finalreport.pdf)<br>